swaroopdeval/C/HackerRank/Algorithms/Arrays-Sorting/Easy/QuickSort-1-Partition/README.md

 i.e., n1 > p > n2.

-*Guideline8 - In this challenge, you do not need to move around the numbers 'in-place'.
+*Guideline* - In this challenge, you do not need to move around the numbers 'in-place'.
 This means you can create 2 lists and combine them at the end.

 ######Input Format
 You will be given an array of integers.
 The number p is the first element in ar.